Mirkku2024/Trust/homework6.md

 Freenet.
 Reference: Freenet Project Inc. Websites.
 2024.
 Readable: https://freenet.org/ Read: 1.12.2024.

+Dezentralized peer-to-peer anonymous network.
+Every peer contributes to a fault-tolerant collective, ensuring services are always available and robust.
+Every system built on Freenet is fully interoperable by default.
+The platform’s user-friendly decentralized applications are scalable, interoperable, and secured with cryptography.
+Freenet is a global key-value store that relies on small world routing for decentralization and scalability.
+Keys in this key-value store are WebAssembly code.
+These webassembly keys are also known as contracts, and the values are also known as the contract’s state.
+Freenet provides a local HTTP proxy that allows data such as a single-page application to be downloaded to a web browser.
+This application can then connect to the Freenet peer through a websocket connection and through this interact with the Freenet network.
+Anonymity: While the previous version was designed with a focus on anonymity, the current version does not offer built-in anonymity but allows for a choice of anonymizing systems to be layered on top.

+Freenet functions as an end-to-end operating system for decentralized apps.
+Similar to how you install a web browser once and gain access to applications like Gmail, Facebook, and Reddit without installing additional software, Freenet provides seamless access to a wide range of decentralized applications directly within your browser.

+With Freenet, you can discover apps through a decentralized search engine.
+Obtain apps through Freenet.
+Use apps entirely on Freenet.
+Additionally, you don’t have to use Freenet through a browser.
+The “Freenet core” is small (<10MB) and can be easily embedded in other software, which can then communicate with the Freenet core over an HTTP/WebSocket API.

+Goals: Freenet is a complete solution.
+Freenet functions as an end-to-end operating system for decentralized apps.

+Comparison:

+Similarities: all are anonymous dezentralized networks.
+All use cryptography as a key element in the solution.
+Differencies: all of them work technically/architecturally in a different way.
+I2P and Freenet are peer-2-peer solutions while Tor's communications are linked to single user.
+Tor has widest userbase.
+I2P lacks usability.
+Tor gives anonymity to user but not to services they use.
+Before communicating over the Tor network, a Tor client must establish a circuit through the Tor network only through one route.
+In I2P original messages are divided into smaller messages called cloves.
+Freenet functions as an end-to-end operating system for decentralized apps.

-c) Onion.
+## c) Onion.
 In your own words, how does anonymity work in TOR? (e.g. how does it use: public keys, encryption, what algorithms?

+Clients choose a path through the network and build a circuit, in which each node (or “onion router” or “OR”) in the path knows its predecessor and successor, but no other nodes in the circuit.
+Traffic flows down the circuit in fixed-size cells, which are unwrapped by a symmetric key at each node (like the layers of an onion) and relayed downstream. , Tor now uses an incremental or telescoping path-building design, where the initiator negotiates session keys with each successive hop in the circuit.
+Once these keys are deleted, subsequently compromised nodes cannot decrypt old traffic.
+Certain more trusted nodes act as directory servers: they provide signed directories describing known routers and their current state.

-d) What kind of the threat models could TOR fit?
+## d) What kind of the threat models could TOR fit?

-e) Don't stick that stick.
+## e) Don't stick that stick.
 How does PhishSticks attack work?
 Would a typical organization be vulnerable?
 Does this link to a broader category of attacks and defenses?
 How could the risk be mitigated?

 As we are humans, it's easy to get someone attach unknown USB stick to their machine, because people are kind and could think that maybe some coworker has forgotten their USB stick.
 People want to open it that they could know who's it is and return it.
 So people are the vulnerability here like in many other attack cases of phishing.
 It goes with the content of social engineering by attackers.
 Risk can be mitigated by educating workers in general on phishing attacks and more specifically never attach USB sticks on computer.
 Those should be given to service desk who can safely check it if necessary.